Product Information

 Reduced hardware costs

 When a migrated data set is selected it is usually recalled in foreground.
 This can tie up a terminal and add overhead to a system.
-The user might decide to cancel the wait for the recall, but the system still recalls it anyway.
-This means valuable disk space is often wasted by recalling unwanted data sets.
+The user might decide to cancel the wait for the recall, but the system recalls it anyway, wasting valuable disk space.
 With SimpList, a pop-up panel warns whenever a selected data set is migrated.
-The user can recall the data set in foreground or background, or cancel the recall.
-This prevents terminals being tied up in foreground, eliminates unnecessary recalls, and helps conserve disk space.
+The user can recall the data set in foreground or background or cancel the recall.

 Each time an interrupt key is pressed (e.g. ENTER), the mainframe is called to process the request.
 While the request is being processed, the user has to wait.
-The wait time, when multiplied across many users throughout a day, can be substantial.
-In addition, if enough interrupts are sent, mainframe response can significantly degrade.
+The wait time, when multiplied across many users throughout a day, can be substantial and mainframe response can significantly degrade.
 Poor response increases the hidden cost of human wait time, and eventually results in the need for faster hardware.
-SimpList helps to reduce these expenses by requiring far fewer system interrupts to perform any given task.
+SimpList helps reduce these expenses by requiring far fewer system interrupts to perform any given task.
 For example, a user can simply click a DB2 table and the table opens directly in the editor of a third-party vendor product.
-This single interrupt takes the user directly where they need to be, instead of the many interrupts that would normally be required to navigate through a series of menus and panels.
-As another example, a user might enter ED .J on a command line to edit an object associated with the ‘.J’ label.
-Again, this single interrupt takes the user directly where they need to be.
 This minimization of interrupts allows mainframe resources to be used for other more important tasks.

 Reduced printing costs

 SimpList has a print facility that allows an optional line and/or column range to be entered.
-Instead of printing an entire file, users can print just the actual range of lines or columns they’re interested in.
+Instead of printing an entire file, users can print just the actual range of lines or columns they are interested in.

 Fast return on investment

 Unlike many tools that target a specific audience (e.g. programmers) or a specific phase of a project (e.g. testing), SimpList is used throughout the day by everyone who uses ISPF.
-This includes analysts, developers, systems programmers, DBA’s, help desk, end-users, and so on.
-This results in a very early and substantial return on investment.
-In addition, because SimpList is licensed at a single flat cost regardless of mainframe size or speed, the return on investment usually occurs with a single user.
+This includes analysts, developers, systems programmers, DBs, help desk, end-users, and so on.
+This results in a very early and substantial return on investment usually occuring with a single user.

 Technical information